fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-11-13-installation-of-jekyll-auth.md

 ---
 layout: post
-title: Installation of Jekyll Auth
+title: Installation of Jekyll-Auth
 tags: [jekyll-auth]
 ---
-These are (hopefully) complete installation instructions for Jekyll Auth.
+These are (hopefully) complete installation instructions for Jekyll-Auth.

-__Attention:__ Before you try and install [Jekyll Auth](https://github.com/benbalter/jekyll-auth), it is crucial to understand that Jekyll Auth will _only_ work if you have a GitHub organization account which allows you to create teams.
+__Attention:__ Before you try and install [Jekyll-Auth](https://github.com/benbalter/jekyll-auth), it is crucial to understand that Jekyll-Auth will _only_ work if you have a GitHub organization account which allows you to create teams.
 Having only a personal, (free or paid) account is _not_ enough for Jekyll to work.<!--more-->

 ----